Yacht charter in the US Virgin Islands

 On to St John and the National Park has to feature as part of your plans, not least because it covers around two-thirds of the island – hike through the lush green undergrowth and snorkel in the beautiful coral reefs to experience the natural wonder of the US Virgin Islands.
 No trip to the Caribbean is complete without a few days’ relaxing on the beach, and there’s no better place to get away from it all than the white sands and azure seas at Trunk Bay.

 And with the three main islands complete, there are dozens of other smaller islands to explore at your leisure – and there’s no better way to do this than on your own chartered yacht.

-Essential travel information for the US Virgin Islands
+Essential travel information

 The paradise outcrops that make up the US Virgin Islands are thick with lush vegetation and lined with miles of white sand beaches, while the calm waters and easterly trade winds make for some great sailing.

 The best time for yacht charter in the US Virgin Islands is between April and June, when the weather is mild and there is very little rainfall.
 The peak season is from December to March, when temperatures can reach the high 80s and the evenings are breezy.